Ex Tax: 2.45€

 - grafting knife or blade

-- non-woven material for dressings
+- non-woven tape for tying

 - glass jar.